pantheon-systems/documentation/source/content/guides/support/02-contact-support.md

 <Alert title="Note" type="info" >

 We recommend you begin your Support journey from the affected [Personal Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces), [Professional Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces), or [Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard).
-This will ensure that the appropriate Support options are available to you, and will simplify the process of contacting us.
+This ensures that the appropriate Support options are available to you, and simplifies the process of contacting us.

 </Alert>